article background

 Australia has no shortage of options when it comes to finding a new phone plan, SIM card or internet provider.
 While it’s good to have plenty to choose from, finding one that suits your lifestyle and telco habits can be confusing, especially if you’ve only recently arrived Down Under and it’s your first time dealing with the Australian market.

 With providers big and small available for you to choose from, which one should you sign up to?
-In this Canstar Blue article, we provide some background on the Australian telecommunications industry, and the types of services and features that are available.
+In this Canstar Blue guide, we’ll take you through the Australian telecommunications industry, the types of services and features that are available, and help you compare phone and internet plans to suit your needs.

 What is a telco?